 Students who complete the history concentration will be able to:

-- Identity and articular through different modes of communication the chronological details that have contributed to constancy and change over time.
+- Identify and articulate through different modes of communication the chronological details that have contributed to constancy and change over time.

 - The concentration exists to prepare students to serve in a variety of callings (teaching, journalism, law, social activism, government, or ministry) by nurturing a community of learners characterized by critical interpretive skills and an integral Christian perspective.